putrirmd/RubyIntermediate/homework_4/README.md

-# URL to access the first page
+# URL to access the landing page
 ### localhost:4567